 - People who follow their dreams are doers.
 Doers have more power to create, influence, and change their environment… and eventually the world.

-- Life feels more memorable, hence you feel/become more memorable.
+- Life feels more memorable, hence you feel and become more memorable.

 - Following your dreams might take unexpected turns, but those are the interesting and memorable challenges of living the dream.